 Wanderers went down 1-0 at 3rd placed Accrington Stanley, as Gareth Ainsworth side dropped to 8th place in the table.
 On a typically wet and windy night in Lanchashire, the only goal of the game came in the 70th minute when a free-kick from the left bye-line was poorly defended by Wanderers and the ball eventually found its way back to Mark Hughes on the left corner of the six-yard box and the Stanley man side footed past Scott Brown.
 Team changes for Wycombe had seen just one change from the side that beaten Crawley the previous Saturday - Dominic Gape being reported as 'unavailable' and replaced by Sido Jombati.
 It was an evening to forget for Wycombe, whose best chance came early on when Craig Mackail-Smith chested down the ball on the right-side of the box but couldn't match the control with a finish and dragged the ball wide.
 The match marked the 450th First Team appearance in a Wycombe shirt for Matt Bloomfield.

-Accrington 1 Wycombe 0 - stats and reaction to follow
+Final Score: Accrington 1 Wycombe 0

 (Saturday 18th November 2017)